BLACK AMERICAN PATRIOTS | CIVIL WAR

 AMERICA ERUPTS INTO CIVIL WAR

-Confederate soldiers fire on Fort Sumter...
+On April 12, 1861, Confederate soldiers fired on Fort Sumter

 The fall of Fort Sumter was a pivotal moment in American history.
 It marked the official beginning of the Civil War, galvanizing the North to rally against the secessionist South.
 The battle set the stage for the four-year conflict that would ultimately shape the future of the United States.